jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ```

 Notice that we're not defining a handler directly, rather we've defined a function that returns a
 handler.
-This allows us to pass dependencies into the outer function and access them in our handler.
+This allows us to pass dependencies (such as the logger) into the outer function and access them in our handler.

 ### Route setup